The Bell Jar: Mental health

-Esther describes her life as being suffocated by a bell jar.
-A bell jar is a thick glass display container sometimes used to create a vacuum space.
+Esther describes her life as being suffocated by a bell jar, a thick glass container sometimes used to create a vacuum space.
 Here, it stands for "Esther's mental suffocation by the unavoidable settling of depression upon her psyche".
 Throughout the novel, Esther talks of it suffocating her, and recognizes moments of clarity when it is lifted.
 These moments correlate to her mental state and the effect of her depression.
 Scholars argue about the nature of Esther's "bell jar" and what it can stand for.
 Some say it is a retaliation against suburban lifestyle, others believe it represents the standards set for a woman's life.
-However, when considering the nature of Sylvia Plath's own life and death and the parallels between The Bell Jar and her life, it is hard to ignore the theme of mental illness.
+However, when considering the nature of Sylvia Plath's life and death and the parallels between The Bell Jar and her life, it is hard to ignore the theme of mental illness.

 Psychiatrist Aaron Beck studied Esther's mental illness and notes two causes of depression evident in her life.
 The first is formed from early traumatic experiences, her father's death when she was 9 years old.
-It is evident how affected she is by this loss when she wonders, "I thought how strange it had never occurred to me before that I was only purely happy until I was nine years old."
+It is evident how affected she is by this loss when she wonders "I thought how strange it had never occurred to me before that I was only purely happy until I was nine years old."
 The second cause of her depression is from her perfectionist ideologies.
 Esther is a woman of many achievements – college, internships and perfect grades.
-It is this success that puts the unattainable goals into her head, and when she doesn't achieve them, her mental health suffers.
+It is this success that puts the unattainable goals into her head, and when she does not achieve them, her mental health suffers.
 Esther laments, "The trouble was, I had been inadequate all along, I simply hadn't thought about it."

 Esther Greenwood has an obvious mental break – that being her suicide attempt which dictates the latter half of the novel.
 However, Esther's entire life shows warning signs that cause this depressive downfall.
 The novel begins with her negative thoughts surrounding all her past and current life decisions.
 It is this mindset mixed with the childhood trauma and perfectionist attitude that causes her descent that leads her to attempt suicide.

 This novel gives an account of the treatment of mental health in the 1950s.
 Plath speaks through Esther's narrative to describe her experience of her mental health treatment.
 Just as this novel gives way to feminist discourse and challenges the way of life for women in the 1950s, it also gives a case study of a woman struggling with mental health.